markjprice/cs12dotnet8/docs/errata/improvements.md

 In Step 1, the code uses `EventArgs.Empty` and the note shows the `Invoke` method.
 In the next edition, I will explain these two in the text before we dive into the code.
 For example:

 Some types provide "empty" values for when you need an instance but it doesn't need to have any particular value.
 For example:
 - `string.Empty` is an empty string value `""`.
-It is better to use `string.Empty` than `""` because every time you use `""` the compile instantiated a new empty string.
-Think of `string.Empty` as a global single instance of an empty string.
-Sharing it is more efficient than creating your own new instances.
+It is better to use `string.Empty` than `""` because every time you use `""` the compiler must instantiate a new empty string instance.
+You can think of `string.Empty` as a global single instance of an empty string.
+Sharing it is more efficient than creating your own new instances every time you need to reference an empty string value.
 - `EventArgs.Empty` is an empty `EventArgs` value.
 Use it when you must conform to the built-in event delegates that require an `EventArgs` instance to be placed as a parameter.

 ```cs